About us

 What to expect during the WYKE

-With a focus on prevention, early intervention, and mitigating harm from preconceptions throughout life, the event will showcase the amazing work that is taking place across our system, reporting on progress towards reaching our collective ambition and early findings from our research, evaluation, and development of resources, throughout the three days we are event attendees on a journey from theory to practice.
+We will report on progress towards our collective ambition and share early findings from our research, evaluation, and resource development.
+Throughout the two days, event attendees will embark on a journey from theory to practice.

-Adults who face multiple disadvantages as a result of trauma and adversity are four times more likely to become to have addictions, fifteen more times likely to take their own life, and three times more likely to be absent from work.
-To improve outcomes for the physical, mental health, and well-being of the people that live and work in West Yorkshire we need to work together to prevent trauma and adversity and mitigate existing harm across the life course and while fully eradicating trauma remains unlikely, actions to strengthen community resilience and assets may partially offset their immediate harms.
-Event attendees will be tasked over the three days to listen, respond, and share evidence, knowledge, and practice.
-There will be an emphasis on how grassroots expertise can underpin the shifts in culture and practice needed to achieve the West Yorkshire vision of ensuring the area is trauma-informed and responsive to people’s needs.
+Adults facing multiple disadvantages due to trauma and adversity are four times more likely to develop addictions, fifteen times more likely to take their own life, and three times more likely to be absent from work.
+To improve outcomes for the physical and mental health and well-being of the people living and working in West Yorkshire, we need to work together to prevent trauma and adversity and mitigate existing harm across the life course.
+While fully eradicating trauma remains unlikely, actions to strengthen community resilience and assets can partially offset their immediate harms.

 Quick links